mrcashe/tau/README.md

 VERSION
 ~~~

+This is so-called **Source Tree**.
 The most important files for you are *Makefile* and *configure*.

+#### Build Tree

+The **Build Tree** consists of several subdirectories:

+-   *conf/* is a result of configuration process and holds control data for build process.
+-   *build/* where object and library files collected during build process.
+-   *bin/* is a place where demonstration and test binary executables (a result of build process) will be located.

 ## Configure

 Despite the fact that the library does not use the **GNU Autotools**,
 the **configure** script is provided.
 In contrast to *automake's* generated
-files, this file is hand-made.
+scripts, this script is hand-made.

-At this point, you can run configure script with default arguments:
+At this point, you can run `configure` script with default arguments:
 ~~~
 [~]$ ./configure
 ~~~

-As a result, the subdirectory named *./conf* must be created and filled with files.
+As a result, the subdirectory named *./conf* must be created and filled within files.
 Alternatively, you can run `make` (or `gmake`) without any arguments:
 ~~~
 [~]$ gmake